dexcharts/claim-your-sol/README.md

 ## Reclaim SOL From Rent

-One of the primary utilities of ClaimSolana.io is to help users recover SOL that is locked up paying rent for empty SPL (Solana Program Library) token accounts.
+Our tool <a href="https://claimsolana.io/">ClaimSolana.io</a> is helps users recover SOL that is locked up paying rent for empty SPL (Solana Program Library) token accounts.

 ### What Are SPL Token Accounts?